itsrohit11/Accelya-Frontend/README.md

 * Make sure **Node.js** and **npm** are installed on your machine.
 * If you face any issues, delete `node_modules` and `package-lock.json`, then run `npm install` again.

-Let me know if you want to add steps for backend or deployment!